yeh-sudo/mt-redis/README.md

 ## Performance

-The following benchmarks show the performance of mt-redis and Redis using the [memtier\_benchmark](https://github.com/RedisLabs/memtier_benchmark) tool.
+The following benchmarks show the performance of mt-redis and Valkey using the [memtier\_benchmark](https://github.com/RedisLabs/memtier_benchmark) tool.
-These benchmarks were produced on Ubuntu Linux 20.04-LTS with an Intel Xeon CPU E5-2650 v4 processor.
+These benchmarks were produced on Ubuntu Linux 22.04-LTS with an AMD Ryzen 7 4800HS processor.

 ### Valkey 7.2.5